chipsalliance/firrtl-spec/spec.md

 this information to a hardware test harness, but this is not required by the FIRRTL specification.

-A printf statement requires a clock signal, a print condition signal, a format string, and a variable list of argument signals.
+A `printf`{.firrtl} statement requires a clock signal, a print condition signal, a format string, and a variable list of argument signals.
 The condition signal must be a single bit unsigned integer type, and the argument signals must each have a ground type.

 For information about execution ordering of clocked statements with observable environmental side effects, see [@sec:stops].

-The printf statement has an optional name attribute which can be used to attach metadata to the statement.
+The `printf`{.firrtl} statement has an optional name attribute which can be used to attach metadata to the statement.
 The name is part of the module level namespace.
 However it can never be used in a reference since it is not of any valid type.